torrejonv/teranode/docs/architecture/architecture.md

 ### Bootstrap

-The Bootstrap service is responsible for bootstrapping the network.
-It is also responsible for receiving bootstrap nodes from other nodes and forwarding them to the Validator service.
+The Bootstrap Service, helps new nodes find peers in a UBSV network.
+It allows nodes to register themselves and be notified about other nodes' presence, serving as a discovery service.

-This object is designed to manage a set of subscribers and broadcast notifications to them, likely to keep them updated about changes in the network or data of interest.
-Discovery....
+The service manages a set of subscribers and broadcast notifications and keep-alives to them, to keep them updated about network participants.

-This service is likely an integral part of a network's node discovery and communication layer, responsible for maintaining up-to-date information about network participants and facilitating their communication.
-*** **CLARIFY** - What is the Bootstrap Service?
-Tie up with the model *** **CLARIFY**

-- Business rationale / what it is for / process flows / diagrams [TODO]
-- Architecture [TODO]
-- Data model [TODO]
-- Technology and specific Stores [TODO]
-- Related modules [TODO]
+The current version uses Google's RPC framework for setting up the server and handling stream-based communication.

 ---